-On September 26, 2006, we issued new subordinated convertible promissory notes in the principal amount of US\$6.5 million (A\$8.5 million) to the selling security holders and assignors of the selling security holders.
+On September 26, 2006, we issued new subordinated convertible promissory notes in the principal amount of US\$6.5 million (A\$8.5 million) to other investors.
 These convertible notes must be repaid in full in cash on the third anniversary of their issuance, unless the principal is earlier paid or converted.
 In addition, under specified conditions, the holders may require payment in cash of up to US\$3.25 million (A\$4.25 million) of the principal on each of August 14, 2008 (unless the initial note is still outstanding) and February 14, 2009 (or such later date that is 91 days after the maturity date of the initial note).